-- 3.19 Estimated permitted reserves of crushed rock in Leicestershire as at the end of 2018 were around 376 million tonnes.
-This is sufficient permitted material to last about 28 years based on the annual provision identified in the adopted Plan (13.6 Mtpa), and about 29 years based the average rate of sales over the last 10 years. - 3.20 Arithmetically, the level of permitted reserves for crushed rock in Leicestershire is therefore well in excess of the 10-year minimum landbank for rock required by the NPPF.
-A significant proportion of the permitted reserves, however, are at inactive sites (37%), all for igneous rock. - 3.21 Estimated permitted reserves of igneous rock in Leicestershire as at the end of 2018 were around 336 million tonnes.
-This is sufficient permitted material to last about 29 years based the average rate of production over the last 10 years. - 3.22 As at the end of 2018, the four active igneous rock quarries (which are all rail connected) had total reserves of some 236 million tonnes, a collective life of some 20 years based on the average rate of sales over the last 10 years. - 3.23 Estimated permitted reserves of limestone in Leicestershire as at the end of 2018 were around 40 million tonnes.
-This is sufficient permitted material to last about 33.6 years based on the average rate of sales over the last 10 years.
+- 3.19.
+Estimated permitted reserves of crushed rock in Leicestershire as at the end of 2019 were around 358 million tonnes.
+This is sufficient permitted material to last about 27.3 years based the average rate of sales over the last 10 years. - 3.20.
+Arithmetically, the level of permitted reserves for crushed rock in Leicestershire is well in excess of the 10-year minimum landbank for rock required by the NPPF.
+A significant proportion of the permitted reserves, however, are at inactive sites (39%), all for igneous rock. - 3.21.
+Estimated permitted reserves of igneous rock in Leicestershire as at the end of 2019 were around 319 million tonnes.
+This is sufficient permitted material to last about 27 years based the average rate of production over the last 10 years. - 3.22.
+As at the end of 2019, the four active igneous rock quarries (which are all rail connected) had total reserves of some 219 million tonnes, a collective life of some 18 years based on the average rate of sales over the last 10 years. - 3.23.
+Estimated permitted reserves of limestone in Leicestershire as at the end of 2019 were around 38 million tonnes.
+This is sufficient permitted material to last about 30 years based on the average rate of sales over the last 10 years.